schroedingerdb/puppet-sdb-mysql/README.md

 ## Module Description

-The sdb_mysql module installs, configures, and manages the MySQL instances.
+The sdb_mysql module installs, configures, and manages multiple MySQL instances.
 It requires the module [puppetlabs/mysql](https://forge.puppetlabs.com/puppetlabs/mysql).
-Install the puppetlabs/mysql module before using sdb_mysql module.
+You must install the puppetlabs/mysql module before using sdb_mysql module.
 The code structure is very similar to puppetlabs/mysql and the goal is to reuse all parameters of puppetlabs/mysql.

 ## Setup